ckswoopy/Nutrition/Natto.md

 * Boil or Steam until soybeans are <u>**extremely**</u> `soft`
     * Boiling may take 3 hours on low heat
     * Steaming may take 6 hours on low heat
-* Sterilize utensils in the boiling pot for 5 minutes before turning off heat
+* Sterilize utensils in the boiling pot for about one minute before turning off heat

 #### Prepare Cooked Beans
-* While beans are **still hot**:
+* While beans are **still boiling hot**:
     * immediately stir evenly `1/2 spoon of molasses` (provides nutrients)
 	* split the beans into `four` parts:
 		* One (1) yogurt-maker container